816: Prince of Space

 Cabrini Green was a public housing development in Chicago, Illinois.
 The first structure was built in 1942 to provide housing for the city’s poor, and nine more followed over the next two decades.
 Although intentions were good, the high-rise buildings became dens of crime and misery.
 In 1995, the federal Department of Housing and Urban Development began to tear down the development and replace it with mixed-use housing.

-A line from the 1977 Woody Allen film Annie Hall.
+An imitation of Woody Allen, in his 1977 film Annie Hall.
 (Thanks to Alex Pollock for this reference.)

 Greta Garbo (1905-1990) was a Swedish-born actress who got her start in the silent-film era.
 She was one of the few stars who successfully navigated the transition to “talkies,” appearing in such films as Grand Hotel (1932) and Camille (1936).
 In her later years Garbo was famous as a recluse, rarely giving interviews and living an intensely private existence in New York.